Article published on Studying in the UK as an American by Great British Mag Contents team on 4 July 2019.

 2) Your professors won’t hold your hand

 British universities don’t coddle nearly as much as American ones do.
 This isn’t to say that you can’t get help if you need it.
 Your professors will be happy to answer your questions or point you towards good resources, and your university will offer tutoring, academic help, and study sessions.
 But you need to ask for help.
 No one’s going to hover over you asking if you’re alright, and if you don’t ask, they’ll just assume that you’ve got things under control.
+It will be important for you to understand how UK universities work.

 3) The NHS will take care of you – and you won’t be charged